martindanka/CMAversePlus/README.md

 vignette](https://bs1125.github.io/CMAverse/articles/post_exposure_confounding.html).

-When you install CMAversePlus, it is recommended that you always specify wheter you want functions from CMAverse or CMAversePlus, e.g., use `CMAversePlus::cmest()` or `CMAverse::cmest()`rather than `cmest()`.
+When you install CMAversePlus, it is recommended that you always specify whether you want functions from CMAverse or CMAversePlus, e.g., use `CMAversePlus::cmest()` or `CMAverse::cmest()`rather than `cmest()`.

 ``` r